ModelEarth/data-pipeline/research/economy/README.md

 	python JobsD+q-2csv.py

+TO DO: When clicking an "easy" column (Output or Jobs), sort on prior column.
+Then hide "Commodities" and "Employees" above.

+An alternative approach would be to sort and then convert the cell display to the "easy" format.

 TO DO: We'll omit Rest of US (RoUS) rows, but first let's document why RoUS values differ from US output.

 TO DO: Add notes regarding which commodities are excluded (small business, gov, etc.)